Marriage in Ancient Israel

-Sources: Unless otherwise indicated Scripture quotations are taken from the NASB Updated Edition (1995).
-Click here for the online Soncino Babylonian Talmud.
-Click here for Talmud Tractate Abbreviations.
+Scripture Text: Unless otherwise indicated Scripture quotations are taken from the NASB Updated Edition (1995).

 Terminology: In order to emphasize the Jewish nature of the apostolic writings and message I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament) and incorporate other appropriate Hebrew and Jewish terms.
 (See the glossary.)

 In the beginning God not only created the heavens and the earth, but He also created marriage.
 The first social institution began with the creation of Adam, then the woman whom God gave to him.
 The first two chapters of Genesis set forth the principles by which God intended marriage to be governed.
 For the foundational principles of marriage see my article Marriage By Design.
 The purpose of this article is to explore the process of marriage among ancient Hebrew and Jewish people, the prohibitions God mandated in the covenant with Israel and the provisions God made for special situations.

 "For this reason a man will leave his father and mother and be joined to his wife and they will become one flesh."
 (Gen 2:24)